5 Ways Inbound Marketing Complements Your Sales Growth

 Sure — the octopus is way more effective with all 8 tentacles, so you both want to do all the 7 other things you’re doing to be an effective sales professional, but you also want to avoid being a leg short of what your competitors are doing.
 That 8th leg could even help you jump past them and get ahead.

-Because inbound is the new leg you didn’t know you could start using, or didn’t know you were missing, it’s critical that this system is not built in isolation.
+Because inbound is the new leg you didn’t know you could use or didn’t know you were missing, it’s critical that this system is not built in isolation.
 It absolutely needs to be a project both marketing and sales departments are committed to using and involved in developing.

 In fact, we could completely scrap the octopus analogy and say that Inbound is the ultimate cord of life, a loving dialogue between marketing and sales, and the lifeblood link that makes your company actually profitable now and long term.